-Paris Planning Challenge DAY3 – HOW TO GET AROUND PARIS
+Paris Planning Challenge DAY3 – HOW TO GET TO AND AROUND PARIS

 Traveling to Paris by Train

 » Paris train stations are located within the city.
-If you are traveling to Paris by train the best way to reach your hotel, or apartment in Paris from any train station is by metro.
+If you are traveling to Paris by train, the best way to reach your hotel or apartment in Paris is metro.